jazzlanders0111-hash/jazzlanders0111-hash/README.md

 I've been wired this way longer than I've had the vocabulary for it.

-Before analytics was a career path I knew existed, I was already doing it — obsessing over player stats, optimizing rosters, running mental simulations on decisions before committing.
+Before analytics was a career path I knew existed, I was already doing it — obsessing over player/team stats in any sports, optimizing my situations, running mental simulations on decisions before committing.
 Any system I was in, I'd break it down: what are the inputs, what moves the output, what's the highest-leverage thing to do right now.
 That instinct didn't come from a course.
 It was just how I processed the world.

-It carried into how I approach competitive problems too.
+It carried into how I approach competitive problems too especially in any kind of games.
 I study the situation before acting — what's the counter, what are the tradeoffs, what does the macro picture look like versus what needs to happen in the next thirty seconds.
 I review what went wrong after the fact, not to dwell on it, but to close the gap.
 And I've always gravitated toward the role that makes the team work — the one that absorbs pressure, creates space, and measures success by whether the outcome was right, not whether I was the most visible person in the result.

 Professionally, I'm a **Licensed Professional Teacher (LPT)** in the Philippines — board exam certified, Major in English.
 The LPT isn't a soft credential.
 It's a national standard that means my communication skills were tested in front of real people who needed to actually understand, not just nod along.
-Years of making genuinely complex material land for any audience.
+Years of translating complicated material into something any audience could actually understand and use.
 That's the part most analysts skip, and the part I've been building since before I knew analytics was the job.

 One end-to-end project shipped.
 More in progress.
-Still learning.
+The learning doesn't stop, that part never left from teaching.
 Always curious.

 ---

 ## 🛠️ Tech Stack

-> *Verified from project notebooks — every tool listed was actively used.*

 **Languages & Querying**